-The informal Annual Dinner will once again be held on Saturday, 7 pm for 7.30 pm, in the hotel’s conference suite.
+The informal Annual Dinner will once again be held on Saturday, 7 pm for 7.30 pm, in the Royal Suite at the Crowne Plaza Nottingham.
 The Dinner is always a truly international affair as every table is an eclectic mix of British and overseas members so in addition to having a good meal with fine wines, provided by one of our generous sponsors, you will have the opportunity to make some great introductions and interesting conversations.
 Jacket and tie is the minimum requirement, however for those who wish to wear black tie or mess dress, please feel free to do so.
 Last year a number of people brought medals to the dinner and these provided lively discussion points between courses.
 Please feel free to bring interesting medals or materials with you to share with the rest of your table.

-The Society’s prestigious Medal Fair will be held at the Crowne Plaza, Stratford-upon-Avon and is open to the public.
-Invited medal dealers, militaria dealers, publishers and auctioneers will be trading and full hotel facilities will be available.
+The Society’s prestigious Medal Fair will be held at the Nottingham Conference Centre and is open to the public.
+Invited medal dealers, publishers and auctioneers will be trading and full refreshment facilities will be available.